viniciusbig/cakephp-docker/README.md

 You can specify a subfolder to install Cake, just add a new parameter (e.g. `install-cake my_app`).

 ### Tips

+This repo uses a pre-compiled machine hosted in [Docker Hub](https://hub.docker.com/r/viniciusbig/cakephp3/).
+But you can easly make your changes in `Dockerfile` and `docker-compose.yml` to compile a different version of this image.

 >You can customize port numbers and database credentials, editing `.env` file.